Albirizzu/oDCM_team8/README.md

-## **Composition**
+### 1.2 Composition

-The instances that comprise the dataset represent the titles of the films and the corresponding revenues that the film made in the cinemas.
-Furthermore, the data will be provided in IMDB ratings, if the rating is available to the corresponding film.
+*Entities, linkages, timeframe and algorithmic biases* The instances that comprise the dataset represent the titles of movies and the corresponding revenues that the movie made in the cinemas.
+For every movie the dataset contain a related revenue, which will be an indicator on how the revenues of movies for a specific year were.
+Furthermore, the data will be provided in IMDB ratings if the rating is available to the corresponding movie.
+In total the dataset has three instances, mentioned above, all three are considered as features.
+The data of each instance represents a measurable piece of data, which can be seen as a variable.
+The revenues and ratings are linked to a specific movie title, where movie titles can be linked to the year of release.
+This makes the data comparable over the years.
+All the available data has been scraped, resulting in a dataset of 200 movies for each year with corresponding revenues and ratings.
+The dataset will compare movies released from 2015 until 2021, to get an insight on the impact of Covid-19 on the film industry.

+*Sampling, construct measurement and data structure *

 *Length:* an amount of three instances.